OpenFn/docs/docs/jobs/job-design-intro.md

 Designing a job really just means clearly defining the “rules” for data element mapping.
-We'll walk through the main steps using Kobo Toolbox as an example source system and a Postgres database as destination but check out the [Integration design](https://docs.openfn.org/documentation/design/design-quickstart/) page for more details on data flow diagrams and mappings.
+We'll walk through the main steps using Kobo Toolbox as an example source system and a Postgres database as destination but check out the [integration design](/documentation/design/design-quickstart/) page for more details on data flow diagrams and mappings.

 Step 1: Map your data flows